veltzer/teaching-slides/marp/cyber/05_xss.md

-You're absolutely right, I'm very sorry about that.
-Let me provide the complete Marp source code without any formatting or code blocks, just plain text:

 ---
 marp: true
 ---
 # Cross-Site Scripting (XSS)
 ---
 ## What is XSS?

 Cross-Site Scripting (XSS) is a type of security vulnerability that allows an attacker to inject malicious code (usually client-side scripts) into web applications.
 This code is then executed by the victim's web browser, enabling the attacker to hijack user sessions, deface websites, or redirect users to malicious sites.